kingpinukecy/assignment/README.md

 The first part was to recreate a 3-column card design using CSS Flexbox  Layout

-Secondly, i recreate a design using CSS Grid Layout  ## Task Title: Week 4 Task > CSS cont.
-This project requires me to design a card using flexbox and grid

-The first part was to recreate a 3-column card design using CSS Flexbox  Layout

-Secondly, i recreate a design using CSS Grid Layout  ## Task Title: Week 4 Task > CSS cont.
-This project requires me to design a card using flexbox and grid

-The first part was to recreate a 3-column card design using CSS Flexbox  Layout

-Secondly, i recreate a design using CSS Grid Layout  ## Task Title: Week 4 Task > CSS cont.
-This project requires me to design a card using flexbox and grid

-The first part was to recreate a 3-column card design using CSS Flexbox  Layout

-Secondly, i recreate a design using CSS Grid Layout  ## Task Title: Week 4 Task > CSS cont.
-This project requires me to design a card using flexbox and grid

-The first part was to recreate a 3-column card design using CSS Flexbox  Layout

 Secondly, i recreate a design using CSS Grid Layout

 ## Run Locally

 Clone the project